jackstapleton/rdb-autoscaling/index.md

 _<small>Figure 1.2: Potential cost savings of a scalable RDB </small>_

 It is worth noting that the number of servers you provision will have no real bearing on the overall cost.
-You will pay the same for running one server with 16GB of RAM as you would for running four servers with 4GB.
+For the most part, running one server with 16GB of RAM will cost the same as running four with 4GB.

 Below is an example of Amazon Web Service’s pricing for the varying sizes of its t3a instances.
 As you can see the price is largely proportional to the memory capacity of each instance.